elmish/elmish/README.md

 Using Elmish
 ------
-v0.9 Beta release of Elmish targets Fable 1.x and uses `dotnet` SDK and can be installed with `paket`:
+v0.9 release of Elmish targets Fable 1.x and uses `dotnet` SDK and can be installed with `paket`:

 `paket add nuget Fable.Elmish -i`

-For v0.8 (stable) release information please see the [v0.8.x branch](https://github.com/fable-elmish/elmish/tree/v0.8.x)
+For v0.8 release information please see the [v0.8.x branch](https://github.com/fable-elmish/elmish/tree/v0.8.x)

 Building Elmish